evanwherchek/evanwherchek/README.md

 Hello!

-My name is Evan and I am currently an undergraduate student at Texas A&M University studying for my Bachelor of Arts in Computing with a Concentration in Software Entrepreneurship.
-At the core of my studies is everything you would expect to find for a university-level computer science program.
-This is then complemented by my concentration area where I have taken many electives on business leadership, enterprise fundamentals, and product design.
-My education is specially tailored to fit a wide variety of industry environments from small startups to the large corporate world.
+My name is Evan and I'm an undergraduate student at Texas A&M University.
+I'm currently pursuing a Bachelor of Arts in Computing with a focus on Software Entrepreneurship.
+My academic journey is deeply rooted in a profound love for software engineering, which forms the backbone of my computer science program.

+I have been lucky enough to delve into a diverse range of subjects, from the intricacies of coding to the nuances of business leadership, enterprise fundamentals, and product design.
+This unique blend of studies is designed to equip me with the skills required to thrive in various industry environments, from dynamic startups to large corporate settings.

+What truly fuels my passion for software engineering is the endless opportunity for innovation it offers.
+The thrill of solving complex problems and seeing my code come to life is unparalleled.
+I believe that software engineering is not just a discipline, but a craft that requires continuous learning and refinement.

-I have been very fortunate to learn from some of the best computer scientists and some of the best business leaders in the world through first-hand experiences.
-The past couple of years have been a time where I have grown immensely in my career and I'm excited to say that I am just getting started.
-I can't wait to see where I go next; the future is exciting!
+I'm grateful for the opportunity to learn from some of the world's leading computer scientists and business leaders.
+These experiences have immensely enriched my career growth over the past few years.
+And the most exciting part?
+I'm just getting started.
+I eagerly look forward to exploring new frontiers in software engineering and making my own contributions to this ever-evolving field.
+The future is indeed exciting!

 ### Languages